elixir-no-nels/nels-docs/docs/about.md

 !!! info

-	For usegalaxy.no user support please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no)
+	For usegalaxy.no user support please contact the ELIXIR Norway support desk by sending an email to [support@elxir.no ](mailto:support@elxir.no?subject=Galaxy)

 ## Further resources